OlegFirsov/OilToXML-v.1/README.md

 # OilToXML-v.1-
-program has been stored in xml format data on oil wells infrastructure and financial and economic performance of the oil company.
+ Data has been stored in xml format about oil wells infrastructure and financial and economic performance of the oil company.
 Used C#, XML, WinForms, LinqToXml.
+Visual Studio 2013.